JSudron/Contact-Aberdeen/README.md

 Project One: User Centric Frontend Development

 This is a website created to promote the Contact club night and Aberdeen DJ; Jonny Kennedy.
 The site includes information about Contact & DJ Jonny Kennedy along with details about previous events run by Contact and links to social media sites.

 ## Demo
-A live demo can be found [here] (github address)
+A live demo can be found [here] (https://jsudron.github.io/Contact-Aberdeen/)

 ## UX